stevesaliman/gradle-cobertura-plugin/README.md

 - Per http://forums.gradle.org/gradle/topics/is_the_new_plugin_extension_approach_the_way_to_go,
 I've replaced conventions with extensions.

-- Works with Gradle 1.0 and 1.1 without deprecation warnings.
+- Works with Gradle 1.0 and above.

 - I've worked a lot with build lifecycle to make sure that things only happen if they need to happen, and when they need to happen.
 For example, we only